MicroEJ/docs/PlatformDeveloperGuide/uiFontCore.rst

 Functional Description
 ======================

-The engine redirects all MicroUI font drawings to the internal software algorithms.
+The Graphical Engine redirects all MicroUI font drawings to the internal software algorithms.
 There is no indirection to a set of Low Level API.

 .. graphviz::